Exhibition

 The characters depicted by Eko, who are usually depicted wearing masks, seem to be depicting the situation of communication-less in an information-overloaded society, where the way people communicate these days has become skewed, and there are fewer opportunities to listen to others directly face to face or to express their opinions.
 According to the artist, masks and masks are a way to communicate with each other.
 According to the artist, what he wanted to express with the masks is a blank stare at the world, or a meaningless gaze.
 The artist's intention is to highlight the fact that the more democracy advances, the less opportunity there is for face to face dialogue between people, which is reflected in the word "CRISIS" written on the person's clothing.

-Kaneko Takanao is known for his paintings that visualize the monsters created by the revolt in today's information overload and the noise on the Internet, where fake news and anonymous slander have become problems in recent years.
+Takanao Kaneko is known for his paintings that visualize the monsters created by the revolt in today's information overload and the noise on the Internet, where fake news and anonymous slander have become problems in recent years.
 Kaneko's anonymity and unique humorous expressions were the focus of attention at last year's "2-Dimensional School" exhibition (curated by Miwa Kutsuna), which featured new trends in Asia.
 Kaneko's works were noted for their anonymity and unique humorous expressions.
 "As the Internet spreads throughout society and social networking services permeate our daily lives, we are forced to deal not only with its convenience but also with certain harmful effects such as slander, hate, extreme justice, and conspiracy theories that arise from anonymity.
 While it is possible to ignore biased information and transmission as "noise," Kaneko remains strongly interested in the nature of excessive noise that cannot be processed by humans.

 The monster characters depicted in various forms express the duality of human nature that arises when exposed to such noise.
 Although the monsters are depicted as frightening with their sharp fangs and bared eyeballs, they are impressive in that they exude a somewhat self-destructive and comical quality.
 The film depicts the complexity of people who use different characters in the real world and the online world, and the way in which people's biased ideas are strengthened by the vast amount of information they are exposed to.
 This is a trend that is being positioned as a new trend in the world of social networking.